shahind/written-word-report-from-excel/README.md

 pip install pywin32
 ```

 As a result, this script is probably works only on Windows, and you must have installed Microsoft Word and Excel.
+(It has been only tested on Windows 10 and Office 2019)

 # Structure
 There are three main directories: